pushbits/server/SECURITY.md

 ## Supported Versions

-Only the latest version is supported.
+Because we are a small team, only the latest version is supported.

 ## Reporting a Vulnerability